-InnoDC member organisations recruit and train Early Stage Researchers (ESRs).
-The consortium members are drawn from across Europe and China, offering the best combination of know-how and experience to help the ESRs build foundations for research careers with impact.
+InnoDC member organisations recruit and train 15 early career researchers.
+The members are drawn from across Europe and China, offering the best combination of knowledge and experience to help the researchers build careers as international experts.

 Researcher host/employer organisations: